markuswntr/swift-simdx/README.md

 # SIMDX

-*SIMDX* provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **Neon on Arm**, in C
-(see `CSIMDX` target) and exposes them to Swift as generic types (see `SIMDX` target).
+*SIMDX* provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **Neon on Arm**, in C (see `CSIMDX` target) and exposes them to Swift as generic types (see `SIMDX` target).
 Furthermore, *SIMDX* provides a fast and portable implementation of SIMD like intrinsics on **hardware which doesn't natively support** them, making *SIMDX* independent of the target hardware.
 Therefore it allows vector and matrix calculations on any (Swift supporting) hardware and automatically inlines the appropriate  intrinsic functions of the target hardware.

-> **Warning.** Not meant to be used in production, created for learning purposes! <br/> See [**Stumbling on SIMD**](https://blog.wntr.me/posts/001-the-properties-of-space/) series to learn how this project came to be. <br/>If you want to report a bug or an unexpected behaviour, feel free to open an issue.
+> **Warning.** Not meant to be used in production, created for learning purposes!
+> <br/><br/> See [**Stumbling on SIMD**](https://blog.wntr.me/posts/001-the-properties-of-space/) series to learn how this project came to be.
+If you want to report a bug or an unexpected behaviour, feel free to open an issue.
 If have suggestions or really anything else that helps evolving the library and/or are interested in the details feel free to contact me on [GitHub](https://github.com/markuswntr) or [Twitter](https://twitter.com/markuswntr).

 ## TODO